faisalramdan17/flutter-aurorafactory/README.md

 # Aurora ERC20 Token Factory

-A new Flutter project by using solidity & Aurora network runing in Ethereum chain
+A new Flutter project by using GetX, Solidity & Aurora Network runing in Ethereum Chain.

 ## Getting Started